🚨 South Carolina Crisis: #11 State Nationally, 17,396 Identity Theft Reports (2025 YTD)

 Military Members and Families: South Carolina's 56,000+ active duty personnel and their families face deployment-related vulnerability.
 Service members deployed overseas become targets for romance scams targeting lonely spouses, family emergency schemes, and VA benefits fraud.
 Military families relocating to South Carolina encounter fake housing rentals near bases, fraudulent furniture rental schemes, and advance-fee employment scams for military spouses seeking flexible work.

-Tourism and Hospitality Workers: South Carolina's 330,000+ hospitality workers in Myrtle Beach, Charleston, and coastal areas face employment fraud during seasonal hiring cycles and identity theft from workplace data breaches.
+Tourism and Hospitality Workers: South Carolina's 330,000+ hospitality workers10 in Myrtle Beach, Charleston, and coastal areas face employment fraud during seasonal hiring cycles and identity theft from workplace data breaches.
 These workers' personal information appears in large employer databases targeted by criminals.
 Seasonal employment gaps create vulnerability to fake job offers and advance-fee employment schemes requiring uniform purchases before starting work.

-College Students: South Carolina's 275,000+ college students at Clemson, University of South Carolina, Coastal Carolina, and The Citadel face student loan fraud and employment scams.
+College Students: South Carolina's 275,000+ college students11 at Clemson, University of South Carolina, Coastal Carolina, and The Citadel face student loan fraud and employment scams.
 Students pursuing hospitality and tourism careers encounter fake internship offers at resorts requiring housing deposits or training fees.
 Student loan consolidation scams target recent graduates with promises of forgiveness programs requiring upfront fees.

 Real Estate Buyers in Hot Markets: Charleston and Greenville's booming real estate markets create wire fraud opportunities.
 Criminals intercept closing communications and redirect down payments to criminal-controlled accounts.
 Real estate fraud affects buyers, sellers, and title companies.
 The state's rapid appreciation (home values up 8-12% annually in growth areas) creates urgency that criminals exploit, pressing victims to wire funds quickly without thorough verification.